petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 docker run -it -m 8g -p 8080:8080 liferay/portal:latest
 ```

 Sign in to Liferay at http://localhost:8080.
-Use the email address test@liferay.com and the password test.
-When prompted, change the password to learn.
+Use the email address `test@liferay.com` and the password `test`.
+When prompted, change the password to `learn`.

 Then, follow these steps: